 Fidalgo Island, in Skagit County, Washington USA.
-We are located at the convergence of three international waterways, the Strait of Juan de Fuca, Strait of Georgia and Puget Sound.
-Together, these are referred to as the Salish Sea.
+We are located in the heart of the Salish Sea where the Strait of Juan de Fuca, Strait of Georgia and Puget Sound meet.
 To the west is the Pacific Ocean and to the east, the Cascade Mountain Range.
 We also sit at the edge of a rain shadow created by the Olympic Mountains.
 This locale gives us maritime weather patterns characterized by relatively low rainfall, mild year-around temperatures and occasionally strong windstorms.

 South Fidalgo Weather Station

 |Latitude:||N 48° 25' 35"|

 Attention Vantage Pro2 Users